 Basic data protection requirements

-Any data you gather must be accurate, kept up to date and deleted when you no longer need it.
-If it is sensitive information that relates to ethnic origin, personal beliefs, health and so on, you must have written consent to use it.
+Any data you gather must be accurate, kept up to date and deleted (or otherwise disposed of) when you no longer need it.
+If it is sensitive information (called 'special category data' in the GDPR) that relates to ethnic origin, trade union membership, personal beliefs, biometric ID information, genetics, health and so on, you must comply with stricter requirements to use it.

-“The collection and use of personal information has to be ‘fair’,” explains ICO spokesman Phil Jones.
-“This means that you have to provide people with your business details, the reason you are collecting the information and anything else they should know.
+"The collection and use of personal information has to be 'fair'," explains ICO spokesman Phil Jones.
+The GDPR requires that personal data is:

 "I would recommend you seek advice from an expert," advises Driscoll.
 "But there are some things you can do yourself, such as set up passwords for each computer user in your firm, and password-protect files that contain sensitive information."